 Year 3 Year 4 Year 5 Year 6 Using software Taking photographs and recording video to tell a story.
 Using software to edit and enhance their video adding music, sounds and text on screen with transitions.
+Building a web page and creating content for it.
+Designing and creating a webpage for a given purpose.
 Use online software for documents, presentations, forms and spreadsheets.
 Using software to work collaboratively with others.
 Using logical thinking to explore software more independently, making predictions based on their previous experience.
 Using software programme Sonic Pi/Scratch to create music.
 Using the video editing software to animate.
 Identify ways to improve and edit programs, videos, images etc. Independently learning how to use 3D design software package TinkerCAD.
 Using logical thinking to explore software independently, iterating ideas and testing continuously.
 Using search and word processing skills to create a presentation.
-Using email and internet searches N/A Understanding why some results come before others when searching.
+Planning, recording and editing an audio recording.
+Creating and editing sound recordings for a specific purpose.
+Creating and editing videos, adding multiple elements: music, voiceover, sound, text and transitions.
+Using design software TinkerCAD to design a product.
+Creating a website with embedded links and multiple pages.
+Using text-based and image-based AI tools to generate content.
+Using email and internet searches Learning to log in and out of an email account.
+Writing an email including a subject, 'to' and 'from.'
+Sending an email with an attachment.
+Replying to an email.
+Understanding why some results come before others when searching.
+Using keywords to effectively search for information on the internet.
 Understanding that information found by searching the internet is not all grounded in fact.
 Searching the internet for data.
 Developing searching skills to help find relevant information on the internet.
+Learning how to use search engines effectively to find information, focussing on keyword searches and evaluating search returns.
 Understanding how search engines work.

-Year 3 Year 4 Year 5 Year 6 Using data N/A Understanding that data is used to forecast weather.
+Year 3 Year 4 Year 5 Year 6 Using data Understanding the vocabulary to do with databases: field, record, data.
+Learning about the pros and cons of digital versus paper databases.
+Sorting and filtering databases to easily retrieve information.
+Creating and interpreting charts and graphs to understand data.
+Understanding that data is used to forecast weather.
 Recording data in a spreadsheet independently.
 Sorting data in a spreadsheet to compare using the 'sort by' option.
 Designing a device which gathers and records sensor data.
 Understanding how data is collected in remote or dangerous places.
 Understanding how data might be used to tell us about a location.
 Understanding how barcodes, QR codes and RFID work.
 Gathering and analysing data in real time.
 Creating formulas and sorting data within spreadsheets.
-Wider use of technology Recognising how social media platforms are used to interact.
+Wider use of technology Understanding the purpose of emails.
+Recognising how social media platforms are used to interact.
 Understanding that software can be used collaboratively online to work as a team.
 Learn about different forms of communication that have developed with the use of technology.
+Learning about the Internet of Things and how it has led to 'big data'.
 Learning how 'big data' can be used to solve a problem or improve efficiency.